hashicorp/terraform-provider-aws/website/docs/r/ssm_document.html.markdown

 Provides an SSM Document resource

 ~> **NOTE on updating SSM documents:** Only documents with a schema version of 2.0 or greater can update their content once created, see [SSM Schema Features][1].
 To update a document with an older schema version you must recreate the resource.
+Note that not all document types support a schema version of 2.0 or greater.
+To find out which schema versions are supported for the respective `document_type`, refer to [SSM document schema features and examples](https://docs.aws.amazon.com/systems-manager/latest/userguide/document-schemas-features.html).

 ## Example Usage